croquet/croquet/historic/sdk/tutorials/1_2_simple_animation.md

 }
 ```

-BallModel.moveBounce() has the job of updating the position of a ball object, including bouncing off container walls when necessary.
-It embodies a simple strategy: if the ball is found to be outside the container bounds, moveBounce() replaces the ball's speed with a new speed vector BallModel.randomSpeed().
-Because the new speed is random, it might turn out to take the ball a little further out of bounds - but in that case the ball will just try again, with another random speed, on the next moveBounce.
+`BallModel.moveBounce()` has the job of updating the position of a ball object, including bouncing off container walls when necessary.
+It embodies a simple strategy: if the ball is found to be outside the container bounds, `moveBounce()` replaces the ball's speed with a new speed vector `BallModel.randomSpeed()`.
+Because the new speed is random, it might turn out to take the ball a little further out of bounds - but in that case the ball will just try again, with another random speed, on the next `moveBounce`.

 ```
 randomSpeed() {